spacetelescope/drizzlepac/doc/source/multivisit_products.rst

 (typically background galaxies or globular clusters) will be well aligned.

 These errors can actually be a good way to spot high proper motion sources for later study.
-In addition, improvements to the MVM processing code are being developed to allow for such fields to processed such that observations taken at different times end up in their own MVM mosaic rather than having all the exposures combined by default.
+In addition, improvements to the MVM processing code are being developed to allow for such fields to be processed such that observations taken at different times end up in their own MVM mosaic rather than having all the exposures combined by default.
 This would enable more direct measurement of such high proper motion sources, eventually.
 The initial set of MVM products available through the archive, though, will be comprised of layers consisting of all exposures from all times for each